 Hatha yoga and meditation classes for all, as well as specialist classes: yoga for people living with cancer, yoga and chronic pain, and dedicated yoga classes for women - including pregnancy yoga and post natal yoga - in Bristol and Stroud, with Frankie Duggan.
 Yoga is practical and experiential.
-When we work attentively with the body and breath, and take time to notice our responses, habits and patterns - be they physical, mental or emotional - we gradually find we have more freedom.
+When we work both attentively and kindly with the body and breath, and take time to notice our responses, habits and patterns - be they physical, mental or emotional - we gradually find we have more freedom.
 We learn to move more efficiently, with less effort and more grace.
 Through our practice we come to a place of greater ease with ourselves and, ultimately, with the world around us.

 I first came to yoga as a student, to help cope with exam stress, and quickly realised that I had found much more!
 I was lucky to have a teacher who inspired me with her joyous and open approach to the vast subject that is yoga.
 After classes, I felt more "joined up" physically, but also more in touch with myself at a deeper level, and more at peace with the world.
 I have continued to discover in yoga a deeply nourishing and resourcing practice, which has helped me through many changes in my life - not least becoming a mother, and the death of my own mother.
 To get on my mat each day is not always easy, but it consistently brings me back to that connection with myself, and the possibility of taking this out into my daily life.